 Brevity was designed specifically with NDIS providers (and plan managers) in mind, making it easy to store the right information where it belongs and retrieve it quickly.

-Software like Brevity allows your organisation to deliver personalised, predictable and profitable customer experiences while minimising the risks associated with practice standards.
+Software like Brevity allows your organisation to deliver personalised, predictable and profitable customer experiences while minimising the risks associated with the NDIS practice standards.

 Originally published Sep 23 2021